ambuj-1211/ambuj-1211/README.md

 <!-- ![Luck](https://tenor.com/bwd1s.gif) -->
-> “A Believer, dedicated to exploring new challenges and finding innovative solutions.
+> A Believer, dedicated to exploring new challenges and finding innovative solutions.
 I make mistakes, but I view them as opportunities to learn and improve.
 Aim to share my knowledge and experiences with the wider community while also expanding my own skills and expertise.
-Join me on this journey of exploration and discovery, and let's keep striving to create better solutions for the world's problems.”
+Join me on this journey of exploration and discovery, and let's keep striving to create better solutions for the world's problems.

 <!-- ![alt text](https://github.com/ambuj-1211/ambuj-1211/blob/main/devopsimage.jpg?raw=true) -->